 5. Stop at Wat Phukhao Thong

-Though this white temple was not on the original TakeMeTour LocalTable itinerary, Jareya took me here anyway to get away from the crowds.
-I was one of only two visitors at Wat Phukhao Thong and there is no entrance fee.
+Though this white temple was not on the original TakeMeTour LocalTable Ayutthaya itinerary, Jareya took me here anyway to get away from the crowds.
+As it is one of the lesser-visited Ayutthaya attractions I was one of only two visitors at Wat Phukhao Thong and there is no entrance fee.
 The name of the temple means “The Golden Mount” and was built by King Ramesun in 1930 B.E.
 (Buddhist Era), or 1387.

 6. Feast on Thai cuisine